City Gallery Wellington: Exhibitions

 In 1998 City Gallery worked with the acclaimed Dutch curator Rudi Fuchs to present The Exhibition of the Century: Modern Masters from the Stedelijk Museum, Amsterdam which included artists ranging from Vincent van Gogh to Jeff Koons.
 In 2006 a major exhibition by Australian artist Patricia Piccinini attracted a record audience for the time of 120,000.

-Since opening at its current location in 1993, City Gallery has also hosted monographic exhibitions of many other major international artists including Tracey Emin, Keith Haring, Rosalie Gascoigne, Frida Kahlo and Diego Rivera, Tracey Moffatt, Sidney Nolan, Bridget Riley, Sam Taylor Wood, Salla Tykkä, Stanley Spencer, Wim Wenders as well as New Zealand's own Laurence Aberhart, Rita Angus, Shane Cotton, Tony Fomison, Bill Hammond, Ralph Hotere, Ronnie van Hout, Melvin Day, Martin Thompson, and Boyd Webb.
+Since opening at its current location in 1993, City Gallery has also hosted monographic exhibitions of many other major international artists including Tracey Emin, Keith Haring, Rosalie Gascoigne, Frida Kahlo and Diego Rivera, Tracey Moffatt, Sidney Nolan, Bridget Riley, Sam Taylor Wood, Salla Tykkä, Hilma af Klint, Stanley Spencer, Wim Wenders as well as New Zealand's own Laurence Aberhart, Rita Angus, Shane Cotton, Tony Fomison, Bill Hammond, Ralph Hotere, Ronnie van Hout, Melvin Day, Martin Thompson, and Boyd Webb.

-A full list of exhibitions, catalogues and relevant commentary is hosted on City Gallery’s Past Exhibitions page.
+A full list of exhibitions, catalogues and relevant commentary is hosted on City Gallery's Past Exhibitions page.

 Controversies

-In 1995 a petition by the Christian Heritage Party collected 2829 signatures and an advertisement was placed in an unsuccessful but controversial attempt to close the Robert Mapplethorpe Retrospective exhibition at City Gallery.
+In 1995 a petition by the Christian Heritage Party collected 2829 signatures and an advertisement was placed in an unsuccessful but controversial attempt to close the Robert Mapplethorpe Retrospective exhibition at City Gallery Wellington.
 In March 1999, the same group tried to have the Keith Haring exhibition closed.
 They suggested that the police should photograph everybody visiting the exhibition, and complained that although the catalogue accompanying the exhibition was classed as unrestricted by the Office of Film and Literature Classification, the exhibition itself featured works of sodomy and bestiality that were not suitable for families.
 The party then submitted 18 works to the Office of Film and Literature Classification, but the case was not heard until after the exhibition closed.
 The censor classified five of the submitted works from the exhibition as "objectionable unless restricted to people over 13 or children accompanied by a parent or guardian".

-Early in 2021, Experience Wellington announced a restructuring process which included changes to the staffing of City Gallery, the disestablishment of the role of a dedicated director, and the removal of the senior curator Robert Leonard.
-The restructure proved controversial, and although questioned by the Mayor and opposed by senior members of the wider arts community, it was fully implemented and the role of Director disestablished.
+Early in 2021, Experience Wellington announced a restructuring process which included changes to the staffing of City Gallery Wellington, the disestablishment of the role of a dedicated director, the removal of the senior curator Robert Leonard and the appointment of a curator Toi Māori.
+The restructure proved controversial, and although questioned by the Mayor and opposed by senior members of the wider arts community, it was fully implemented and the role of Director, held by Elizabeth Caldwell, was disestablished.
+A new role of Director Art & Heritage was established and Elizabeth Caldwell was appointed to this position.

+In 2024 Diana Marsh undertook a realignment and the role of Director Art and Heritage was split into two positions – Director Art and City Gallery and Director History and Science.
+Charlotte Davy was appointed as Director Art and City Gallery.